-- □ You can enroll in this plan if you are in one of these Medicaid categories: - Qualified Medicare Beneficiary Plus (QMB+): You get Medicaid coverage of Medicare cost-share and are also eligible for full Medicaid benefits.
-Medicaid pays your Part A and Part B premiums, deductibles, coinsurance and copayment amounts.
-You pay nothing, except for Part D prescription drug copays. - Qualified Medicare Beneficiary (QMB): You get Medicaid coverage of Medicare cost-share but are not eligible for full Medicaid benefits.
-Medicaid pays your Part A and Part B premiums, deductibles, coinsurance and copayments amounts only.
-You pay nothing, except for Part D prescription drug copays.
+You can enroll in this plan if you are in one of these Medicaid categories:

+Qualified Medicare Beneficiary Plus (QMB+): You get Medicaid coverage of Medicare cost-share and are also eligible for full Medicaid benefits.
+Medicaid pays your Medicare Part A and Part B premiums, deductibles, coinsurance and copayment amounts for Medicare covered services.
+You pay nothing, except for Part D prescription drug copays (if applicable).
+Qualified Medicare Beneficiary (QMB) : You get Medicaid coverage of Medicare cost-share but are not eligible for full Medicaid benefits.
+Medicaid pays your Medicare Part A and Part B premiums, deductibles, coinsurance and copayment amounts only for Medicare covered services.
+You pay nothing, except for Part D prescription drug copays (if applicable).